Contact us

 Upon comprehensive testing, we roll out the software in phases and integrate it with existing systems, such as EHRs, and workflows.
 This step involves training and onboarding end users if necessary.

-Our AI medical coding software services include post-launch maintenance and support.
+Our AI-based medical coding services include post-launch maintenance and support.
 We monitor model performance and compliance and continuously improve it, updating the system to align with evolving standards and requirements.

-While the use of AI is gaining traction across healthcare processes, including medical coding, this technology is not designed to replace coding specialists.
-It is intended to augment their work through automation and intelligent suggestions.
-Implementing AI gives healthcare organizations the boost they’ve long required, streamlining medical coding and billing, reducing the chances of claim denials, and improving cash flow.
+While the use of AI is gaining traction across the revenue cycle, including medical coding automation, this technology is not designed to replace coding specialists.
+It is intended to augment their work.
+Implementing AI gives healthcare organizations the boost they’ve long required, streamlining clinical coding and medical billing automation, reducing the chances of claim denials, and improving cash flow.
 The experts at EffectiveSoft will help you explore the potential of AI in medical billing and coding and how to integrate it into your processes.
-Get in touch with us to learn more and start your project.
+Reach out to us to learn more and start your project.

-AI medical coding software refers to application software that uses AI to automatically convert clinical documentation into standardized codes used for insurance claims, billing, and other purposes.
+AI healthcare coding software refers to application software that uses AI to automatically convert clinical documentation into standardized codes used for insurance claims, billing, and other purposes.

 Applying NLP algorithms, AI identifies key clinical entities, such as diagnoses, procedures, symptoms, and medications, in medical data (usually unstructured).
 Then, AI models extract relevant medical terms and map them to standard codes, including ICD-10 and CPT.
 Software checks payer and regulatory rules and validates the results, which are then entered into the billing system.
 Including a human-in-the-loop approach can help refine the system through continuous learning based on feedback.

-AI medical coding software can and often does integrate with EHR and other practice management systems in place.
-Leveraging standards like FHIR, EffectiveSoft engineers design AI solutions that fit effortlessly into existing workflows, enhancing accuracy and efficiency and reducing administrative burden.
+AI-enabled coding software can and often does integrate with EHR and other practice management systems in place.
+Leveraging standards like FHIR, EffectiveSoft engineers design revenue cycle management AI solutions that fit effortlessly into existing workflows, enhancing accuracy and efficiency and reducing administrative burden.

 Different types of healthcare organizations can benefit from AI medical billing and coding software.
 This technology delivers the greatest value to companies with high claim volume and complex structure, such as large health systems and hospitals, multispecialty clinics, RCM companies, specialty practices with complex coding (oncology, cardiology, etc.), and healthcare practices with staffing shortages.